Onda-Jazz/website/epk.md

 ## Calendar

 Onda played regularly at Milltown in Carrboro, NC throughout the summer.
-We look forward to performing at the Carrboro Music Festival, and the North Carolina Museum of Art this fall.
+We look forward to performing at the North Carolina Museum of Art on October 10th.

 <ul class="post-list shows" id='shows'>
 {% for post in site.shows %}